 In September 2010, the Connelly Foundation launched Math Matters, a pilot program initiated by the Foundation in collaboration with the Archdiocese of Philadelphia.

 Realizing that financial constraints prevent many parish elementary schools from providing an advanced-level math course, the Connelly Foundation developed an alternative method called Math Matters that brings high quality math instruction in grades 5 through 8 to select schools.
-By installing state-of-the-art telecommunications equipment in nine Philadelphia schools, the Connelly Foundation created a virtual environment that brings enriched math instruction to more students throughout the Archdiocese of Philadelphia at a relatively low cost.
+By installing state-of-the-art telecommunications equipment in Philadelphia schools, the Connelly Foundation created a virtual environment that brings enriched math instruction to more students throughout the Archdiocese of Philadelphia at a relatively low cost.

 Today, over 200 students throughout the city of Philadelphia participate in Math Matters classes daily.
 Participating schools include:

 - First Cohort launched in 2010:

 - Resurrection Regional

 - St. Peter the Apostle